NomicFoundation/hardhat/docs/documentation/README.md

 - `from`: The address to use as default sender.
 If not present the first account of the node is used.
 - `gas`: Its value should be `"auto"` or a number.
 If a number is used, it will be the gas limit used by default in every transaction.
 If `"auto"` is used, the gas limit will be automatically estimated.
 Default value: `"auto"`.
 - `gasPrice`: Its value should be `"auto"` or a number.
 This parameter behaves like `gas`.
 Default value: `"auto"`.
-- `gasMultiplier`: A number used to multiply the results of gas estimation to give it some slack due to the uncertenty of the estimation process.
+- `gasMultiplier`: A number used to multiply the results of gas estimation to give it some slack due to the uncertainty of the estimation process.
 Default: `1`.
 - `accounts`: This field controls which accounts Buidler uses.
 It can use the node's accounts (by setting it to `"remote"`), a list of local accounts (by setting it to an array of hex-encoded private keys), or use an HD Wallet (see below).
 Default value: `"remote"`.

+You can customize which network is used by default when running Buidler by setting the config's `defaultNetwork` field.
+If you omit this config, its default value will be `"develop"`.

 ##### HD Wallet config